dmlarionov/yarp-experiment/README.md

 Each time you access Yet 1 (`/api/yet/one`) the request counter is incremented and returned in response.
 This demonstrates unauthorized session, check how it works in the [TestController of YetAnotherService](./yet-another-service/Controllers/TestController.cs).

-Next, try to access Weather API method (`/api/weather`) – you'll get 401 from the gateway since the path is protected by an authorization policy in the YARP configuration (`ReverseProxy` segment).
+Next, try to access Weather API method (`/api/weather`) – you'll get 401 from the gateway since the `weather` route is protected by an authorization policy in the YARP configuration (`ReverseProxy` segment).
 Check the [appsettings.json of the ApiGateway](./api-gateway/appsettings.json).

-Then try Yet 2 method (`/api/yet/two`) – you'll get 401 from the service because the path isn't protected at the gateway level (unlike the previous one), but the controller method has `[Authorize]` attribute.
+Then try Yet 2 method (`/api/yet/two`) – you'll get 401 from the service because the `yet` route isn't protected at the gateway level (unlike the `weather`), but the controller method has `[Authorize]` attribute.

 Finally, try to access Page 2 (`/demo/page2`) – you'll be redirected to login page (`/auth/login`) by the gateway authentication handler because it distinguishes between page paths and APIs.
 Check how it works in the [ApiGateway authentication handler](./api-gateway/AuthenticationHandler.cs).